matteverson/matteverson.github.io/about.md

 ---
-layout: page
+layout: post
+permalink: /about/index.html
-title: About
+title: About Servant Tome
-permalink: /about/
+description: Servant Tome is a place to write.
+Sometimes things have to be written before they are fully understood.
+tags: [about]
+image:
+  feature: soft-trees.jpg
 ---

-I’m a researcher working on information security.
+This space intentionally left blank.